isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 ### The Star and the Snowflake

-When we talk about OLTP databases, we often talk about normalization, and aiming for the 3rd normal form as an idealized schema to work from.
+For OLTP databases, normalization to the 3rd normal form is ideal.
-For transactional data that is a good model and a good goal.

-In data warehousing, this is obviously not the case - our data has a time dimension, and unlike OLTP, in a data warehouse we are interested in how things were then, not what they are like now.
-In our example, we are interested in how much we spent for the fuel back then, and not what the same amount would cost us now.
+However, in data warehousing, where we are interested in historical data, normalization isn't as crucial.

-Conversely, in a data warehouse the logged data usually does not change much after the fact: there can be
+The logged data usually doesn't change much after the fact.

-- back filling, due to data arriving late,
-- backpropagation of newly added attributes,
--  or there can be corrections due to transactions changed after the fact at the business level

-All of these require us to be able to rewrite our logs for some time window.
-But eventually that window closes and the data becomes immutable, and we can seal it (run `OPTIMIZE TABLE`, and apply encoding and page level compression).

-In our example, once money is spent, it would not come back (or if, in a second corrective reverse booking), and the amounts booked would never change.
-The log records are immutable from the outset.

-Things that OLTP structures need to avoid by normalizing - insert, update and delete paradox - do not happen to us in the same way.
-Also, because our data does not change much (if ever), but grows a lot over time, it is useful to invest the CPU cycles for data compression (using encoding at the data model level, and using page compression at the database engine level, in this order) once the data can be sealed.
+Any necessary changes, such as backfilling or corrections, are managed within a specific time window.
+Once this window closes, the data becomes immutable.

-The classical structure of a data warehouse is therefore the star, in which we have a fact table, and a number of category tables aiding binning, plus a number of generated daily/weekly/monthly pre-aggregates as outputs.
+The classical structure of a data warehouse is the star schema, with a central fact table surrounded by category tables and pre-aggregated outputs.
-All of these auxiliary tables group around the fact table, linked to it in some way, hence the "Star Schema".

-In our example, we have the `b` fact table, and only a single binning input table, `moneysinks`.
+In our example, we have the `b` fact table and a single binning input table, `moneysinks`.
-More complicated warehouses can have many more of these.
+Larger warehouses may have more auxiliary tables.

-We have no materialized output tables (`expenses per days` or similar), because our data set is small enough to do all of this ad-hoc.
+We don't have materialized output tables in this example due to the small data set(`expenses per days` or similar), but larger warehouses benefit from materializing aggregates for faster reporting.
-In larger warehouses, materializing aggregates that help to speed up reports is useful.

-If you add categories of categories, or produce multidimensional aggregates, you go from Star to Snowflake Schema.
+Adding categories of categories or multidimensional aggregates turns a Star into a Snowflake Schema.

-> The Star and the Snowflake are the normal forms for Data Warehouses,
+> The Star and Snowflake are the normal forms for Data Warehouses.
-> Normalization as practiced in transactional databases is not helpful, 3NF is not a thing.
+> Normalization as practiced in transactional databases is not helpful; 3NF is not a thing here.

-### Time Dimensional Tables in OLTP schemas
+### Time Dimensional Tables in OLTP Schemas

-Almost every OLTP schema earning money has some tables in it that have a time dimension.
-It is often visible either in the table name (`shop.sales_202009`) or in the tables primary key - often a compound primary key which contains a pair of an id and a date.
+Many OLTP schemas have tables with a time dimension, either in the table name (`shop.sales_202009`) or primary key.

-It will be visible in any case, if you think about each tables' growth.
+Identifying these unbounded tables helps manage data growth.

-> Assume unchanging conditions - a webshop with a mostly fixed number of articles,
+> Assume unchanging conditions: a webshop with fixed articles and customers.
-> and a mostly fixed number of customers buying at a fixed rate,
-> which tables will stay at a fixed size, and which tables will grow without bounds?
 >
-> Solution: It is the `orders` table.
+> Which tables grow without bounds?
 >
-> Find these unbounded structures in your schema.

-At the heart of every OLTP schema there is a data warehouse that is struggling to get out.
-You get it out by completing the data lifecycle for the OLTP phase of things and establishing an *Extract, Transform and Load cycle
-(ETL cycle)*.

-In planning a data warehouse, you identify tables without growth boundaries, and decide which data attributes you want to record as literal data for the warehouse.
+> Solution: The orders table.

+Recognizing these structures and establishing an *Extract, Transform, Load (ETL) cycle* is crucial for managing data lifecycle and isolating transactional and non-transactional concerns.

+In the Extract phase, resolve IDs and extract literal attributes into a staging table.
-In the Extract phase you create a monster join you resolve all id values present in your normalized data, extract the literal attributes of interest, and push them into a CSV or some staging table.
+This is usually done using a monster join in which we resolve all id values present in the normalized data, extract the literal attributes of interest, and push them into a staging area.
+This isolation allows the OLTP system to manage its data lifecycle without affecting non-transactional functions, which are handled by the data warehouse.

-Data in the OLTP system can now be deleted by the OLTP systems data lifecycle management without concern for other, non-transactional business functions: we have isolated the non-transactional concerns and confined them to the extraction process (which will have to be adjusted when the OLTP schema changes, so we are a stakeholder in the OLTP schema evolution).
+Data in the OLTP system can now be deleted by the OLTP systems data lifecycle management without concern for other, non-transactional business functions: we have isolated the non-transactional concerns and confined them to the extraction process

-This isolation of concerns means that the OLTP system of our shop can now delete or archive orders at will after fulfillment or whatever other concerns the transactional system has to serve.
-Our non-transactional needs are all served from the data gathered in the Extract phase of the ETL process.

-The staged extracted values can now be cleaned, categorized and aggregated, depending on the demands from the non-transactional business concerns (statistics, business intelligence, decision-making and so on).
+The staged data can then be cleaned, categorized, and aggregated based on non-transactional needs like statistics and business intelligence.

-Identifying data warehousey tables in OLTP systems, and isolating the transactional and non-transactional business concerns is important to keep the OLTP system small and agile.

-Without taking the non-transactional, long term business functions out the OLTP system will grow without bounds, and ultimately transactional performance will suffer - the system will choke on itself.
+Without taking the non-transactional, long-term business functions out the OLTP system will grow without bounds, and ultimately transactional performance will suffer - the system will choke on itself.
 The non-transactional concerns not being isolated and bundled will also impede OLTP schema evolution and choke the development process on the money-earning side.

 ### Data Lifecycle Management at the Warehouse

-Fact tables in the data warehouse have a time dimension, and as time passes, they will accumulate more data.
+Fact tables with a time dimension accumulate more data over time.
-In order to manage our data warehouse, we will also have to complete the data lifecycle on this side of the ETL boundary, and establish some deletion policy.
+Managing this requires a deletion policy.

-Queries to the data warehouse table are often time bounded ("How did sales change in the last 2 years") and binned by - among other things - a time dimension
+Queries to the data warehouse are often time-bounded.
-("How did demand change month-over-month", "Which of our products are seasonal?").

 Handling data at volume, and getting rid of data no longer needed, is much easier in MySQL [when using partitions]({{< relref "/2020-09-24-mysql-deleting-data.md" >}}).

 In data warehouses, partitions are usually on a time value as the first dimension.
 That is, we partition our data set by year, month or day, and we delete data by dropping old partitions.
-This leaves all internal B-Trees in all the partitions sub-tables untouched and as they have been after the import, optimization and compression.

 As queries also have a time dimension, the optimizer profits from this structure as well.
 It can exclude entire partitions from consideration, making the subset of data to look at much smaller.

 ### Daily Snapshots are slow, but simple

-A daily snapshot ETL import is slow - you do not get realtime data updates - but simple to implement retroactively on existing structures.
+A daily snapshot ETL import is slow but simple to implement retroactively.
-Realtime structures require more engineering, but can be crafted on top of existing architectures as well.
+Realtime structures require more engineering but can be built on existing architectures, which we will explore in later examples.
-We are going to look at them in some later examples.